 FibroGen, Inc. ("FibroGen" or the "Company") was incorporated in 1993 in Delaware and is a research-based biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics agents to treat serious unmet medical needs.
 The Company's focus in the areas of fibrosis and hypoxia-inducible factor ("HIF") biology has generated multiple programs targeting various therapeutic areas.
-The Company's most advanced product candidate, roxadustat, or FG-4592, is an oral small molecule inhibitor of HIF prolyl hydroxylases in Phase 3 clinical development for the treatment of anemia in chronic kidney disease.
-Pamrevlumab, or FG-3019, is the Company's monoclonal antibody in Phase 2 clinical development for the treatment of idiopathic pulmonary fibrosis, pancreatic cancer, Duchenne muscular dystrophy and liver fibrosis.
-We have taken a global approach with respect to the development and future commercialization of our product candidates, and this includes development and commercialization in the People's Republic of China ("China").
+The Company's most advanced product candidate, roxadustat, or FG-4592, is an oral small molecule inhibitor of HIF prolyl hydroxylases ("HIF-PHs") in Phase 3 clinical development for the treatment of anemia in chronic kidney disease ("CKD").
+Pamrevlumab, or FG-3019, is the Company's monoclonal antibody in Phase 2 clinical development for the treatment of idiopathic pulmonary fibrosis ("IPF"), pancreatic cancer, Duchenne muscular dystrophy ("DMD") and liver fibrosis.
+The Company has taken a global approach with respect to the development and future commercialization of its product candidates, and this includes development and commercialization in the People's Republic of China ("China").
+The Company is capitalizing on its extensive experience in fibrosis and hypoxia inducible factor ("HIF") biology and clinical development to advance a pipeline of innovative medicines for the treatment of anemia, fibrotic disease cancer, corneal blindness and other serious unmet medical needs.